-Excellent decision making is, in my opinion, the most important attribute a player can have.
-The best players in the world are the intelligent players.
-In Part 1 of this post I would like to discuss the skill of decision making and in Part 2 I will describe the best method of training in order to develop this quality.
+In Part 1 of this post I will discuss the skill of decision making and in Part 2 I will describe the best method of training to develop this quality.

 When I think of clever players, names such as Kike (Spain) , Alemao (Spain), Fernandinho (Brazil) and Prudnikov (Russia) come to mind.
 They appear to be always one step ahead of the game.
-Their clever actions might be an unbelievable pass to create a goal or just the ability to close a passing line when defending in inferiority.
+Their clever actions might be an unbelievable pass to create a goal or a less spectacular ability to close a passing line when defending in inferiority.

 To understand what makes a good decision maker let’s first look at the process for making decisions.
 I have split this into four stages;